mePriyansh/RBTransformer/README.md

 ---

-## 2. INSTALLATION, REQUIREMETS AND SETUP
+## 2. INSTALLATION, REQUIREMENTS AND SETUP

 To get started, first clone the repository from GitHub: